Alfresco/docs-alfresco/content-services/7.3/develop/sdk.md

 The Alfresco SDK is released under [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"} and supports Content Services both in Community Edition and Enterprise Edition.
 If you're an Enterprise customer, check the [Alfresco SDK Support status]({% link content-services/7.3/support/index.md %}) for the version you're using.
-If your version is in Limited or Full Support and you need help, contact our [Support team](https://support.alfresco.com/){:target="_blank"}.
+If your version is in Limited or Full Support and you need help, [contact Support]({% link support/latest/contact.md %}).

 The 4.0 release took advantage of Semantic Versioning ([SEMVER](https://semver.org/){:target="_blank"}), which means that it isn't directly compatible with the previous releases of the SDK.

-If you have existing projects that you wish to upgrade to SDK 4.5 the recommended approach is to generate a new project from the new archetypes and move your code into place.
+If you have existing projects that you wish to upgrade to the latest SDK version, the recommended approach is to generate a new project from the new archetypes and move your code into place.

 ## What's new?